alisitsyn/modbus_support/rs485_collision_detector/README.md

 This test example provides the way to allow collision detection in RS485 based networks.
 It sends the long packet of random data and controls collision of sent data.

-Collision detection using the internal HW of ESP32 in following setup (only this one works).
+The HW collision detection feature is used the in following setup (only this one works).

 ```
     hal->dev->rs485_conf.tx_rx_en = 1;